 - National Recovery Month

 Want to be inspired by other communities' events for National Prevention Week?
-Visit the Communities in Action page to learn about events communities across the United States have held during National Prevention Week in years past.
+Visit the Community Events page to learn about events communities across the United States have held during National Prevention Week in years past.

 - National Prevention Week Fact Sheet (PDF | 264 KB)